Post Summary: 25 of the best things to do in North Idaho for every kind of traveler.

 WHITE WATER RAFTING

-Come spring, when the ice melts, and the water starts gushing, white water enthusiasts in Idaho flock to the riverways to experience some of the best white water rafting in the country.
+Come spring, when the ice melts and the water starts gushing, white water enthusiasts in Idaho flock to the riverways to experience some of the best white water rafting in the country.
 Northern Idaho offers a great variety, whether you’re a beginner or a serial adrenaline seeker.
-ROW Adventure Center located in Coeur d’Alene is a premier adventure company that can take you out for the day and assures your safety.
-The St. Joe River near CDA is an excellent choice for beginners who want light thrills for their first time, The Moyie River near Sandpoint is lush and remote with playful waves, and the Lochsa River is ideal for experienced rafters who are looking for big thrills.
+ROW Adventure Center located in Coeur d’Alene, is a premier adventure company that can take you out for the day and assure your safety.
+The St. Joe River near CDA is an excellent choice for beginners who want light thrills for the first time, the Moyie River near Sandpoint is lush and remote with playful waves, and the Lochsa River is ideal for experienced rafters who are looking for big thrills.

 HIT THE SLOPES

 Northern Idaho’s lush mountains make for incredible skiing come wintertime.
 From tubing to downhill skiing to Nordic skiing, the ski resorts of North Idaho offer a variety of fun winter recreation.
 North Idaho has three fantastic ski resorts that each have its own appeal.
 Schweitzer in Sandpoint is the biggest ski hill in Idaho, with over 2900 acres of skiable land.
 The views from Schweitzer are out of this world beautiful.
 Silver Mountain Resort in Kellogg is great for seasoned skiers and families looking for a resort with fun things to do with kids.
 Kids will love the indoor waterpark.
 Lookout Pass, located near Wallace, is famous for getting the most snowfall of any ski resort in Idaho.
 While not well known, it’s a fantastic spot for intermediate skiers who just want to ski and don’t need a lot of amenities.